Page Updated 08/03/2024

 SUMMARY: In June 1985 the LSR Board replaced the 4 Areas with 8 Divisions.
 John Lowrance was LSR President at that time.
 Marker Lamp Volume 32, No. 3 published the new organization.
 The divisions were specifically defined by counties of Texas and the parishes of Louisiana (this was the first time I read any mention of Louisiana).
 It took about a year with the Board working with key members of the region within the new divisions to get them set up with leadership.
 Results appeared in the Marker Lamp Volume 32 of 1986 in Numbers 1, 2, & 3.

 • Area 1 Director James Duffy became the first official Cowcatcher Division 1 Director.
-No information has been found about Mr. Duffy as of 04/11/24.

 • Area 2 Director Price Bradshaw of Plano became Division 3 Director,